English soccer player Jake Daniels says he is gay | Sports-Games

 - United Kingdom

-English soccer player Jake Daniels said he is gay on Monday in a trailblazing moment for the European men's game.
+English soccer player Jake Daniels said he is gay in a trailblazing moment for the European men's game.

-The 17-year-old forward made the announcement at the end of his first season as a professional player with second division club Blackpool.
+The 17-year-old forward on Monday made the announcement at the end of his first season as a professional player with second division club Blackpool.

-“It's a step into the unknown being one of the first footballers in this country to reveal my sexuality.”
-While women's soccer features many prominent LGBTQ+ players, the men's professional game lacks players who are publicly gay.
+''It's a step into the unknown being one of the first footballers in this country to reveal my sexuality.''
+While women's soccer features many prominent LGBTQ+ players, the men's professional game lacks players who are publicly gay and has seemed to have even hostile attitudes in locker rooms.

+At the weekend, Paris Saint-Germain midfielder Idrissa Gueye was left out of the matchday squad for a game at Montpellier amid reports he refused to wear a team jersey with a rainbow-colored number.

+It was part of a French league-wide campaign against homophobia and the Senegal international has a strong Muslim faith.
+PSG has not denied the reports or made an official comment.

 Daniels said he was inspired by Josh Cavallo of Australian team Adelaide United, who is the only openly gay man currently playing in a top division in world soccer following the 22-year-old midfielder's announcement in October.